Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/New-AzureADServicePrincipal.md

 ```

 ### -Tags
-Tags linked to this service principal
+Tags linked to this service principal.

+Note that if you intend for this service principal to show up in the All Applications list in the admin portal, you need to set this value to {WindowsAzureActiveDirectoryIntegratedApp}

 ```yaml
 Type: System.Collections.Generic.List`1[System.String]
 Parameter Sets: (All)